 2. Purchase Used Clothing

-It’s no secret that moms love shopping for clothing.
+It’s no secret that smart moms love shopping for clothing.
 You can save an absurd amount of money and drastically expand your child’s wardrobe by opting for used alternatives.
 Let’s face it, there isn’t much that a washing machine and some detergent won’t wash out, and most of us can tell when an article of clothing is too damaged or filthy to be an acceptable item for a kid to wear.
 Search for bargains on classified sites, at yard sales, in thrift stores, or even online using sites like eBay.
 With a bit of discretion you’ll be able to discard the shrunken, stained, faded and otherwise undesirable items, and those that are deemed worthy of purchase will typically be name brands bought at prices as low as (or even lower than) 5% of the original purchase price.
 Buying infant clothes in various sizes in bulk can also be quite effective.

 3. Practice Meal Planning

-Next to clothing and communication, nutritional sustenance is undoubtedly the third essential expense that will hog up most of a single mom’s budget.
+Next to clothing and communication, nutritional sustenance is undoubtedly the third essential expense that will hog up most of a smart mom’s budget.
 Start planning the exact contents of each meal on a set schedule, and then create a comprehensive grocery list that will provide the ingredients needed for all of those meals.
 The result will be an optimally stocked refrigerator and pantry, more financial stability and predictability (which equates to less stress), and the assurance that you’ll always have what you need to make the most nutritious meals without wasting a huge portion of the budget on junk or impulse purchases.

 4. Become a Freebie and Coupon Master, It’s Only Natural

 As the old saying goes “one mom’s trash is another mom’s treasure.”
-Well, the original saying used the word “man’s” instead of “mom’s” but have you ever met a man who can coupon or find freebies better than a mom – not happening.
+Well, the original saying used the word “man’s” instead of “mom’s” ‘but have you ever met a man who can coupon or find freebies better than a mom – not happening.
 Moms are the masters of bargaining and finding free/cheap stuff, and in a way it’s an instinctual talent because it stems from our need to be resourceful in providing basic provisions for our children with whatever we can find.
 Coupons are boss.